I’ve been in management for X years now with multiple promotions.

 Kahn Academy has videos working through problems from the quantitative section of the GMAT here.

-An excellent presentation about preparing for the GMAT was given October 1st on the GSU campus by Bell Curves co-founder, Akil Bello.
+An excellent presentation about preparing for the GMAT was given October 1st on the Georgia Southern campus by Bell Curves co-founder, Akil Bello.
 You can see it here.